European Conservatives and Reformists Group: Formation

 On 22 June 2009, the first official list of the new group's members was released.
 On 24 June, the group held its inaugural meeting, in which Conservative MEP Timothy Kirkhope was named interim leader.
 Adam Bielan of PiS and Jan Zahradil of the ODS were named interim vice-chairmen.
 At the first sitting of the Seventh European Parliament, on 14 July 2009, outgoing Parliament President Hans-Gert Pöttering announced that applications from all new and returning groups had been received and approved, including ECR.
 The group then became eligible for EU funding, office space, and committee places.
 The first election for the group leadership was also scheduled for 14 July 2009, pitting interim leader Kirkhope against fellow Briton Geoffrey Van Orden.

-However, both Conservative leadership candidates were forced to forfeit the leadership to prevent it from falling apart, when Conservative MEP Edward McMillan-Scott defied his party whip and stood for one of the vice-presidency posts despite pledges the previous week that Polish MEP Michał Kamiński would be backed for it.
+Both Conservative leadership candidates were forced to forfeit the leadership to prevent it from falling apart, when Conservative MEP Edward McMillan-Scott defied his party whip and stood for one of the vice-presidency posts despite pledges the previous week that Polish MEP Michał Kamiński would be backed for it.
 Kamiński's bid for Vice-President of the European Parliament subsequently failed, and the Polish MEPs threatened to abandon the new caucus unless Kamiński was made the group leader in the parliament.
 Kirkhope went to an emergency meeting with Polish MEPs in Strasbourg and proposed sharing the group leadership with the Kamiński; however, this was not accepted, and he had to step down as coalition leader, withdrawing in favour of Kamiński.
-McMillan-Scott, who alleged that the Conservative's new allies in Poland are 'racist and homophobic', had the Conservative whip withdrawn in the European Parliament.
+McMillan-Scott, who alleged that the Conservative's new allies in Poland are "racist and homophobic", had the Conservative whip withdrawn in the European Parliament.
 In March 2010, McMillan-Scott joined the British Liberal Democrats and the ALDE group.